Frequently Asked Questions

 Drying Oil?

 When a "hard drying" oil like our organic walnut oil dries, it goes through a process called polymerization.
-It takes a few weeks, but this oil dries completely hard, and forms lovely protective barrier from the elements over the wood
+It takes a few weeks, but this oil dries completely hard and forms a lovely protective barrier from the elements over the wood

 Wikipedia says: "A drying oil is an oil that hardens to a tough, solid film after a period of exposure to air.
 The oil hardens through a chemical reaction in which the components crosslink (and hence, polymerize) by the action of oxygen (not through the evaporation of water or other solvents)."